dlprisco/moon-rocks/README.md

 # Analysis of space rocks using PyTorch

-&nbsp; This is a simple program with the objective of recreate image classification using this prestigious library.
+&nbsp; This is a simple program with the objective of recreate image classification using PyTorch.
 <br><br><br>

 ## Requirements